Exploring Large Language Models for Detecting Mental Disorders: Related Work

-Assessing the anxious Twitter posts caused by the COVID-19 pandemic,~\citep{jeong2023reading} delves into anxiety detection using BERT trained on the Korean language, achieving a 0.67 macro F1-score and 0.91 accuracy and establishing a correlation between the anxiety index and COVID-19 waves.
+Assessing the anxious Twitter posts caused by the COVID-19 pandemic,~\citep{jeong2023reading} uses BERT trained on the Korean language, achieving strong accuracy and establishing a correlation between the anxiety index and COVID-19 waves.

-The study~\citep{Ansari2023EnsembleHL} focuses on identifying depression in social media datasets (CLpsych, Reddit, eRisk) through various text classification methods, combining sentiment lexicons with deep learning pipelines.
-Authors utilize sentiment lexicons with logistic regression and LSTM with attention on Glove embeddings, comparing them and combining them into ensembles.
-Ensemble models outperform hybrid lexicon- and DL-based models on all datasets, achieving 75\% accuracy and 0.77 F1 score on the Reddit dataset.
+The study~\citep{Ansari2023EnsembleHL} focuses on identifying depression in social media datasets (CLPsych, Reddit, eRisk) through various text classification methods, combining sentiment lexicons with deep learning pipelines.
+Authors utilize sentiment lexicons with logistic regression and LSTM with attention on GloVe embeddings, comparing them and combining them into ensembles.